FGDES/libVIODES/README.md

 ## Build System

+To compile libVIODES, you will need Qt series 6 or series 5.
+For Linux we are compiling with Qt 6.2.4 (minor version should not matter) and Qt 5.15.3 (we only tested this version).
+Depending on your Linux distribition, at least Qt series 6 or series 5 should be available by the on-board package manager.
+E.g. for Ubuntu 22.04LTS
+    sudo apt install qt6-base-dev
+or, back to Ubuntu 18.04LTS,
+    sudo apt install qtbase5-dev
-To compile libVIODES, you will need Qt series 6.
-The minor version should not be critical: for Linux we are compiling with Qt 6.2.4 which we conveniently found in the Ubuntu package manager;  for Mac OS X we got the at the time of migrating most recent Qt 6.6.2 via the online installer provided by the Qt Project; Windows should be likewise, we did not test yet.
-For all three plattforms, the Qt version needs to be somehow activated, e.g., by setting the PATH environment variable to point to `qmake`; cerify with `qmake -v`.
+For Mac OS X we at the time of migrating the most most recent Qt 6.6.2 via the online installer provided by the Qt Project.
+Windows should be likewise, we did not test yet.

+For all three plattforms, the Qt version needs to be somehow activated, e.g., by setting the PATH environment variable to point to `qmake` specific to the Qt version to be used; we provide the sample scripts `serpathXYZ.sh` which you may adapt to your needs.
+After setting PATH adequatly from a shell, run a plain `qmake -v` from the same shell for verification.

 You will also need a configured and compiled copy of libFAUDES.
 This is expected to be located in `./libVIODES/libFAUDES_for_VIODES`.
-For POSIX systems, we provide a skript `copyfaudes.sh` that performs this step:
+For POSIX systems, we provide a skript `copyfaudes.sh` to performs this step:

     ./libVIOEDS> . ./copyfaudes.sh

 The script expects a plain libFAUDES next to `./libVIODES`, copies the sources to `./libVIODES/libFAUDES_for_VIODES`, sets configuration options and compiles libFAUDES using the libFAUDES `makefile`.
 The script is meant as a documentation on which configuration options are recommended, please inspect carefully before execution.
 For best results, it is recommended to use the same toolchain when compiling either libVIODES or libFAUDES, so you link against the same C runtime.
 Preferably, this toolchain also matches the one Qt was compiled with.
-This is a no-issue on Linux and Mac OSX (which have a system wide C runtime) but used to be tricky MS Windows (we will see).
+This is a no-issue on Linux and Mac OSX (which have a system wide C runtime) but used to be tricky MS Windows (we will see in due course).

 Once you are set,
 compiling libVIODES is controlled by the Qt project `./libviodes/viodes.pro`.